glasskube/operator/docs/docs/02_getting-started/01_install.md

 - `kubectl`
 - `helm`

-For installing the operator with default values we recommend a fresh Kubernetes Cluster.
+For installing the operator with all dependencies enabled we recommend a fresh Kubernetes Cluster.

 ## Operator Installation